devbadalsingh/devbadalsingh/README.md

 💞️ I’m looking to collaborate on:
 Web and mobile application development, React-based projects, and anything related to solar energy systems or remote monitoring.

-📫 How to reach me:
-Email | GitHub | LinkedIn

-😄 Pronouns:
-He/Him

 ⚡ Fun fact:
 I love solving Rubik's cubes and enjoy hiking in my free time!